 Doing this puts your head, shoulders, and hips in a very good position to go straight into the “push the head forward” portion of the initial kip swing.
 Once your head is pushed forward, now let it rip for another kipping pull up!
 Here’s a side view of the “C” shape I am talking about.

 Being able to string these together is a very challanging movement to perform.
 It takes time and practice.
 Most importantly, it takes all of the prerequisite strength, mobility, and coordination from all of the previous movements discussed above.
 Do not attempt this right out of the gate.
 You have to crawl before you walk, and walk before you run.
 Be patient and stay injury free!

 Now that you have kipping pull ups in your repertoire, how do you implement them into your training?
-As tempting as it is, do not go from 0 pull ups in a workout to attempting “Murph” as prescribed (which includes 100 pull ups with a weighted vest).
+As tempting as it is, do not go from 0 pull ups in a workout to attempting “Murph”.
 This is an injury waiting to happen.

 Initially, I would keep your kipping pull up volume to 30 reps or less during a workout.
 If the workout calls for more than this, stop at 30 reps and finish the workout with the scaled variety (ring rows and jumping negatives are my favorite).
 Keep the reps in the 30 range for approximately 1-3 months before increasing to 50 reps in a workout.

 If you are very consistent, injury free, and feeling awesome with 30 reps then by all means increase it to 50 reps!
 If you are inconsistent, have stiff shoulders, and have a lifestyle that forces you to have little sleep, then I’d recommend waiting until you are fully prepared for more volume.
 Be realistic and honest with yourself.
 The last thing you want is an injury to halt your progress.